Telegrams: stages involved from sending to delivery in the past

 The end of telegrams

-Although record numbers of telegrams were sent during the Second World War, sometimes over a million per day, afterwards the service began to decline.
+Record numbers of telegrams were sent during the Second World War, sometimes over a million a day, but afterwards the service began to decline.
 This gathered speed in the 1960s and 70s due to people becoming better off and having telephones installed in their homes.

 In the late 1970s, British Telecomm (BT) took over the service from the Post Office, but it made increasing losses.
 In early 1981, the decision was made to close the inland service, which finally closed at midnight on Friday 30th September, 1982.